pardot/marketing-cloud-account-engagement-for-wordpress/README.md

 ## Changelog

+### 1.5.8

+* Maintenance - Updated "Tested up to" header field to 6.1.1.
+While this plugin does not have a custom block, [the shortcodes](https://wordpress.org/plugins/pardot/#how%20can%20i%20use%20the%20shortcodes%20without%20the%20visual%20editor%3F) still work as expected.
+* Maintenance - Updated plugin URI.
+* Maintenance - Removed old developer link.
+* Maintenance - Added plugin contributors (if a valid WP.org profile was found).

 ### 1.5.7
 * Fix - Allow custom HTTPS tracker domains
 * Fix - Campaign dropdown now appears immediately after authentication